 This is usually done in the form of advertising, which tries to convince people they need something to fulfil a desire they never knew they had.
 For example, after reading a short article about reasons to go hiking, Bob may feel that he needs to hike for the reasons found in the article.
 Good examples of exploiting the awareness phase will educate the audience while compelling them to take further action.

 Successful advertising leads buyers into the next phase, which is the consideration phase, while unsuccessful advertising simply causes a lack of tangible action from the buyer.
 This stage is crucial, as it initiates the entire buying process in the first place.
 At this point, Bob is set on going hiking, but he realises that he needs equipment for hiking – aha, successful use of need recognition has induced the need for hiking equipment in Bob!

-Stage 2: Consideration(Research and Evaluation)
+Stage 2: Consideration(Research)

 The next stage involves information gathering.
 At this point Bob might think : “I need a pair of mountaineering shoes because my shoes are not suitable for hiking.
 Which pair would suit me best?”
 In this phase, the human mind will weigh up the list of factors which are relevant to the item/service and conduct research on suitability.
 This is known as the search phase.
 Technical information about the product or service will be scrutinised by curious buyers as they look for the right option for them.
 This is usually where SEO comes in, as buyers who know what they want will go online and search for those keywords, and the top searches will yield higher returns.